Designed for community archives

 • 20 items free every month.
 Start with your most important items — no credit card, no commitment.

-• Exports for NLHF reporting.
-EAD3 and BagIt outputs accepted by the National Lottery Heritage Fund and other major grant programmes.
+• Exports for NLHF-style reporting.
+EAD3 and BagIt outputs designed to support NLHF digitisation workflows and reporting conversations with other grant programmes.

 • Simple upload workflow.
 Drag and drop documents, photos, audio, and video.
 The AI does the heavy lifting.